 Analyze Your Bill of Lading

-The moving company will issue you a bill of lading—which serves as both a contract and a receipt—when picking up your belongings.
+The moving company will issue you a bill of lading, which serves as both a contract and a receipt, when picking up your belongings.
 The bill of lading includes details about the logistics of the move, the businesses involved, and an inventory of goods.
 Your inventory should match the movers’ inventory on the bill of lading.
 Make sure you point out any discrepancies before the move.

 Understand Your Coverage

-What To Do After a Move
+What To Do Immediately After a Move

 Examine and Document Damage

-Insurance might not cover damage to items if you packed your boxes.
+• Insurance might not cover damage to items if you packed your boxes.
 The moving company could argue that the damage is due to improper packing rather than the loading and unloading process.
 You stand the best chance of getting reimbursement for the items inside if the box has sustained visible damage, so thoroughly document any damaged boxes.

 Contact the Movers

-A moving company representative should provide you with the printed or electronic claim form you need to move forward.
-You have nine months from your moving delivery date to file your claim, but it’s best to do it as soon as possible.
 Communicate with your claims adjuster clearly and specifically.
-For example, if you’d prefer to repair—rather than replace—a sentimental item, ask for that.
+For example, if you’d prefer to repair rather than replace a sentimental item, ask for that.
 Be polite but assertive, and use your knowledge of the bill of lading and your insurance coverage.
 Be prompt when responding to requests for more information to keep the process moving.

 Wait for Repair or Reimbursement